cfhamlet/os-sanic/README.md

 * Create app

-    App is designed as reusable component.
-Each app may has some extensions for loading data, managing db connection and so forth.
+    App is designed as reusable unit.
+Each app may has some extensions as pluggins for loading data, managing db connection.
 It also has [views](https://sanic.readthedocs.io/en/latest/sanic/class_based_views.html) for http requests.
-The definition of the app is configured in ``app.py``, You can check the ``example`` app for more details.
+The definition of the app is in ``app.py``, You can check the ``example`` app for more details.

     ```